Samandarin

 Samandarin or Samandarine is the main steroidal alkaloid secreted by the fire salamander (Salamandra salamandra).
-The compound is extremely toxic (LD50 = 70 µg/kg in mice).
+The compound is extremely toxic (LD50 = 70 μg/kg in mice).
 Poisoning can cause convulsions, respiratory paralysis, and eventual death.
-Samandarin is also believed to be the active ingredient in Salamander brandy, a Slovenian drink with purported hallucinogenic and aphrodisiac effects.
+Samandarin is also believed to be the active ingredient in Salamander brandy, a Slovenian traditional medicinal alcoholic drink with purported hallucinogenic and aphrodisiac effects.

 Samandarine family

 Samandarin belongs to a family of toxic compounds called samandarines.
 Samandarines are biologically active, lipid-soluble steroidal alkaloids.
 They all contain a similar 7-6-6-5 fused ring system.
 Nine structures in this family have been characterized.

 Samandarines are exclusively produced and secreted by the fire salamander through their parotoid glands (20 mg/gland).
-Samandarin is the main component of these poisons, although the precise ratio of the samandarine alkaloids can vary from species to species.
+Samandarin is the main component of these glandular secretions, although the precise ratio of the alkaloids can vary from species to species and individual to individual.

 Fire salamanders are indigenous to central Europe and reside in deciduous forests.
-They secrete the samandarine toxins for protection from predators.
-Salamander venom has been shown to be toxic to mammals, birds, fishes, and even other amphibians.
-It has also been suggested that samandarines prevent the salamander from contracting bacterial and fungal infections.
+Salamander secretions have been shown to be toxic and distasteful to mammals, birds, fishes, and even other amphibians.
+It has also been suggested that this alkaloid helps to prevent the salamander from contracting bacterial and fungal infections.